Top 10 Best Cars For Dogs

 It’s great for big families and it’s great for dogs – and what family is truly complete without a dog?

 Inside, you’ll find supportive seats and a spot-on driving position.
-The car’s touchscreen infotainment system is intuitive, the seats are comfortable and visibility is better than offered by than many a rival.
+The car’s touchscreen infotainment system is intuitive, the seats are comfortable and visibility is better than offered by many a rival.

-Anyone sitting in the front five seats will be spoiled for space no matter what, and it’s even possible to squeeze two adults into the rear-most two seats.
+Anyone sitting in the front five seats will be spoiled for space no matter what, and it’s even possible to squeeze two adults into the rear-most seats.
 All five of the individual seats behind the driver easily collapse flat against the floor and leave you with a load area of varying sizes.

 Obviously, the space decreases the more seats you put up, but the possibilities are endless with the Ford S Max.